Your Cart Is Empty

 Yes, you can certainly do something about it from home!
 There are several proven techniques and exercises that are known to work.

-Some estimates claim that premature ejaculation is so common, it affects as many as 39% of males.
+Some estimates claim that premature ejaculation is so common, that it affects as many as 39% of males.

 Medical treatments for PE exist that require a doctor's prescription, but what if you prefer to take matters into your own hands?